acoppes/acoppes/site/_drafts/test-draft.markdown

 # Story: A system does super specific logic for only one element of the game

 In Iron Marines Invasion there is an enemy sniper tower that reveals itself over fog of war while it is targeting a player's unit.
-The idea here is to let the player react by relating the crosshair over a unit (someone is targeting my unit) with the tower targeting (it is probably that tower that was revealed out of nowhere).
+The idea here is to let the player react by relating the crosshair over the targeted unit (oh! someone is targeting my unit) with the tower targeting it (it is probably that tower that was revealed itself out of nowhere).

-For that tower, we had a specific system that, if the main ability was executing and the entity has another specific ability (it was a bit of a mess, I don't remember exactly), it added a new entity on the main player team with some vision, and as soon as the ability completes, the new entity is removed.
-The abstract solution was good but having that super specific logic in the system felt wrong since could've been in a Behaviour.
+For that tower, we had a specific system that, if the main ability was executing and the entity has another specific ability (I don't remember exactly, it was kind of a mess), it added a new entity over the tower but on the main player team side with some vision, and as soon as the ability completes, the new entity is removed.
+The abstract solution was good but having that super specific logic in the system felt wrong since could've been in a Behaviour of the tower for that case.

 Later in development we added a way of revealing enemies when firing (not targeting) if they are behind fog (that happens a lot when on higher ground), similar to what happens with siege tanks in Starcraft, and that completely made sense as a feature so we did it in systems and we separated the previous one to reuse the part of creating an entity to reveal fog.

-_Note: This story is one of the reasons I normally start now by creating logic in Scripts and then move it to systems._
+_Note: This story is one of the reasons I normally start now by creating logic in Scripts and move it later to systems._

 # Conclusions

 To decide where to put the data and logic:

 * If it is a super transversal feature, like walking, might be in a system.
-* If it is super specific feature like one entity doing something in specific level, then logic could be in a script and the data in a blackboard.
+* If it is super specific feature like one entity doing something in specific level, then use a script.
+It can always be converted later.
-* If you don't know it is normally easier to start as script and scale it to a system, move data first to a component and then move the (or parts of the) logic to one or more systems
+* If it is not clear, it is normally easier to start it as a script.
+It can always be converted later.

-Some times for a game a feature is broader than for other games, but if you make it a clean component+system then it is always better.
+Some times for a game a feature is broader than for other games, but if you make it a clean component + system then it is always better to reuse it or not use it at all.

-When transitioning from OOP to ECS it normally happens to have a mix, but it is ok, both worlds can live together.
+ECS and OOP can live together, this normally happens when transitioning from old codebase to ECS.

-Having logic in Components or in helper methods is not bad, at least when it is simple and tend to be readonly.
+Having logic in Components or in helper methods is not bad, at least not when it is simple and tend to be readonly.

-By working using the ECS paradigm, there are also code smells and best practices start to arise, and both are related to the ones that happen in OOP but they just require other solutions.
-For example, instead of moving data and logic to another class, move data to another component, and logic to another system/iteration.
+By working using the ECS paradigm, there are also code smells and best practices start to arise, and both are related to the ones that happen in OOP but they just require different solutions.
+For example, instead of extracting class with data and logic, in ECS you have to move data to another component, and logic to another system/iteration.

-It is better to have more systems/iterations and run small chunks of logic over reduced number of components.
+It is better to have more systems running small chunks of logic and execute over a reduced number of components.

-My advice is to try to make the solution as refactorable as possible in order to support improving it over time, step by step.
+My general advice tough is to try to make the solution as refactorable as possible in order to support improving it over time, step by step.
 That can be done by exercising code refactor (and in that process, identify places to make refactoring easier), using a good IDE like Rider and making tools and tests to help you.

-Speaking about tests, I have a pending blogpost about testing in games that I have mind for a while now, hope to have some time to spend to write it.
+Speaking about tests, I have a pending blogpost about testing in games that I have mind for a while now, hope to have some time to write it soon.

+I probably have so much more cases and examples to share, I might come back to this topic later.

 Hope you liked it, remember to share on whatever social network you use.

 Thanks for reading!!

-Notes

-[^1]: I first tried used Unity ECS but it wasn't ready at that time.

-[^2]: We created our own [scripting system](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/) since it felt like obviously necessary to have logic that runs outside systems.